Chapter 1 From a Simple Executable to Libraries

 - Use

-to expose a flag to users, letting them decide whether to set the flag, usingcmake -D FLAG=ON ..
+optionto expose a flag to users, letting them decide whether to set the flag, usingcmake -D FLAG=ON .. cmake_dependent_optionin moduleCMakeDependentOptionprovides a way to expose a flag only when another flag is set or unset.

 1.6 Specifying the compiler